Trait std::io::Read

 fn take(self, limit: u64) -> Take<Self> where Self: Sized

-bytes, after which it will always return EOF (Ok(0)
+limit bytes, after which it will always return EOF (Ok(0)).
+Any

 read errors will not count towards the number of bytes read and future